vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth.md

 - `transform-list`
 - `custom-ident`

+There are interfaces for `<url>` and `<image>` in Blink core, but they still in development.
+That is why it is impossible to test them now.
+And it seems that specification for this types usage could be slightly changed in the future.

-Let me describe each of the type with examples.
+All of this types could be used as input arguments in Houdini worklets, like CSS Paint API.
+Let's take a look at each of the type with examples.

 ### `length`
 ### `number`